-- whether policies and related targets or milestones in LDDs have been met or progress is being made towards meeting them or where they are not being met or not on track to being achieved, the reasons why; - what impact the policies are having in respect of national, regional and local policy targets and any other targets identified in LDDs; - whether the policies in the LDD need adjusting or replacing because they are not working as intended; - whether the policies need changing to reflect changes in national or regional policy; and - if policies or proposals need changing, the actions needed to achieve this.
+- whether policies and related targets or milestones in LDDs have been met or progress is being made towards meeting them, or where they are not being met or not on track to being achieved, the reasons why; - what impact the policies are having in respect of national, regional and local policy targets, and any other targets identified in LDDs; - whether the policies in the LDD need adjusting, or replacing, because they are not working as intended; - whether the policies need changing to reflect changes in national or regional policy; and - if policies or proposals need changing, add the actions needed to achieve this.

-In accordance with Government guidance, the City Council has adopted an objectives-policies-targetsindicators approach to ensure relevant and effective monitoring.
+In accordance with Government guidance, the City Council has adopted an objectives-policies-targets-indicators approach to ensure relevant and effective monitoring.
 A range of indicators have been developed divided into:

 - Core output indicators these have been set nationally for all local authorities to provide data in a consistent format.
-The findings from these indicators will inform the preparation of regional spatial strategy annual monitoring reports. - Local output indicators these have been selected to supplement the information provided in the core indicators and to highlight the key circumstances and issues relevant to Oxford. - Contextual indicators these have been used to show the baseline position of the wider social, environmental and economic circumstances against which the policies operate.
+The findings from these indicators will inform the preparation of South East Plan's Regional Spatial Strategy annual monitoring reports. - Local output indicators these have been selected to supplement the information provided in the core indicators and to highlight the key circumstances and issues relevant to Oxford. - Contextual indicators these have been used to show the baseline position of the wider social, environmental and economic circumstances against which the policies operate.

-Where appropriate, the report shows how policy monitoring links to national targets such as Public Service Agreement targets and its integration with other City Council initiatives such as the Community Strategy.
+Where appropriate, the report shows how policy monitoring links to national targets such as Public Service Agreement targets and its integration with other City Council initiatives such as the Oxford Community Strategy.
 The existing targets in the Local Plan vary in their precision but more detailed targets will be integrated into Development Plan Documents (DPDs).
 Significant effect indicators will be included in future reports when DPDs are adopted with related sustainability appraisal targets.
 In the meantime, the effectiveness of adopted policies for sustainable development are highlighted where relevant.
-This years report also includes a short section on the effectiveness of consultation initiatives undertaken under the Statement of Community Involvement. (adopted October 2006)

 This report has been compiled in liaison with key stakeholders such as Oxfordshire County Council and the Environment Agency.
-It is the intention to provide information in a consistent format year on year to enable comparisons to be made.
+A consistent format has been maintained to enable year on year comparisons to be made.
 However the detailed content may vary to reflect particular local issues that may arise or changes to national core output indicators.